ctucker02/CircuitPython/README.md

 I learned how to make a seperate library and apply it to another file.
 I also learned about how things are defined in CircuitPython.
 ## FancyLED
 ### Objective
+The objective of this assignment was to make a fancyLED class and use it to make 6 LEDs do different things: alternate, blink, chase, and sparkle.
 ### Pictures
 ![FancyLED](media/FancyLEDgif.gif)
 ### Lesson
+I learned more about classes and modules and how they relate to each other; when there is a problem in one it can make both not work. i also learned how to make my code more neat by using a loop function.